maximeGirma/csv2sql/README.md

 A bash script to turn a csv file into a single table database.

-The script creates a mysql container, load your csv in it and open an interactive to allow you to interact with the table.
+The script creates a mysql container, load your csv in it and open an interactive cli to allow you to interact with the table.

 ## Documentation